MD-Jafor-Sadek-Khan/Orange-2.0---NavBar--V1/README.md

 ## Support

-If you encounter any issues or have questions, feel free to reach out to the project maintainers at [rksadeck@gmail.com](mailto:rksadeck@gmail.com).
+If you encounter any issues or have questions, feel free to reach out to me at [rksadeck@gmail.com](mailto:rksadeck@gmail.com).